cu-nil/chnotes/pages/lab-culture.md

+# Lab Code of Conduct

 We believe in presence.
-Regular "open lab" sessions (on Friday afternoons from 11–11:30am, at Butler Studio 208b) are a key way to get involved and to stay in touch.
+Regular "open lab" sessions (on Friday afternoons from 11–1pm, at Butler Studio 208b) are a key way to get involved and to stay in touch.
 Use the time to work on your projects, learn new skills, share expertise, or just catch up on our own work.
 There are no requirements to attend.